sentinel-official/docs/docs/sentinel-hub/commands/transactions/offline/create.md

 In comparison to online transactions, there are additional fields that require clarification:

 - `--generate-only`: This option generates the transaction without executing it.
-- `--offline`: This flag explicitly indicates that the transaction is intended to be conducted offline.
-- `--account-number`: Refers to the account number associated with your wallet
+- `--account-number`: Refers to the account number associated with your wallet.
 - `--sequence`: It represents the transaction number associated with the address up to that point.
 - `> unsigned.json`: This command directs the output to a file named unsigned.json.